elasticio/elasticio.github.io/content/_guides/outgoing-message-templates-universal.md

 ### 10. Flow Suspended due to Queue Overflow
 Template name: `wiper-flow-suspended-due-to-queue-overflow`

 This message is sent out to the Flow author when his Flow gets suspended due to RabbitMQ queue overflow.
 The overflow is triggered when the total count of messages or total size of a queue exceeds the 80% threshold.
 This percentage value is non-changeable.
-However, you can configure the absolute maximum values of messages per queue or size in MB per queue with the following environment variables:
+However, your Platform Operations Team can configure the absolute maximum values of messages per queue or size in MB per queue with the following environment variables per installation:

 - `RABBITMQ_MAX_MESSAGES_PER_QUEUE` for message limit